Epidemiologist II - APDE

 We have a deep commitment to equity and social justice and advancing practices, strategies, and policies that promote fairness, justice, and opportunity for all – in our workplaces and our communities.
 With this commitment, King County has adopted a pro-equity agenda to advance regional change and ensure that residents from vulnerable communities are incorporated into our emergency planning and public outreach efforts.

-This full-time Term-Limited Temporary position is open to all qualified applicants.
+This full-time position is open to all qualified applicants.

 - Job Duties

-- Prepare and conduct analyses using large datasets to guide and support public health priorities (e.g. Behavioral Risk Factor Surveillance System, Healthy Youth Survey, Medicaid, Medicare, electronic health records, birth certificate, death certificate, hospitalization, Census, public health program data, etc.).
+- Prepare and conduct analyses using large population health and program datasets to guide and support public health priorities (e.g., population-based surveys, health care claims, electronic health records, vital statistics, hospitalization, public health program data, or cross-sector data such as housing, criminal legal, etc.).

-- Identify key findings, interpret results, and develop/maintain data visualizations that highlight meaningful data to inform needs assessments and evaluations.
+- Identify key findings, interpret results, and develop products for dissemination that highlight meaningful data to inform strategic decision-making, continuous quality improvement, and evaluations.

-- Design and oversee data collection and analysis, including development of data collection instruments, analytic plan, database, protocols, training, quality control, and technical supervision of project team.
+- Design and oversee data collection and analysis, including development of data collection instruments, analytic plans, database development, protocols, training, quality control, documentation, and implementation of project activities.

 - Experience, Qualifications, Knowledge, Skills

-- 3+ years of experience manipulating, visualizing, and analysing data using one or more sophisticated statistical software (e.g. SQL, Stata, R, Python, Tableau and/or GIS packages).
+- 5+ years of experience manipulating, visualizing, and analyzing data, developing data pipelines, using one or more sophisticated statistical software (e.g., SQL, Stata, R, Python), and advanced experience with data visualization software (e.g., Tableau).

 - Background and experience in public health informatics, epidemiology, biostatistics, health services, health economics, or public policy